Last Updated on 15 March 2021 by Beenote

 It is no longer just one person who writes all the documents, it is the responsibility of the people involved to contribute.
 Each team member participates in the discussion and the team takes collaborative notes in a meeting management solution.
 The ultimate goal is to work together, to be active throughout the meeting process.

 Information sharing is the main purpose of this type of meeting to announce company news or a new product.
-It is preferred to a written communication because it allows for quick answers to questions and validation of the understanding of the message.
+It is preferred to a written communication because it allows to quickly answer questions and to validate the understanding of the message.

 Meetings that are mostly scheduled by the project manager, which takes place frequently to update the team members on the project and to ensure that the project is progressing properly.
 This is an opportunity to discuss what didn’t work and what solutions have been found.
 Of course, successes are recorded in the minutes of meeting.